 Rupple’s criminal trial is scheduled to begin in February.

-Baum Hedlund bus accident attorneys Katherine Harvey-Lee and Nicole Maldonado represented the Singh and Larosa families in their lawsuits.
+Baum Hedlund bus accident attorney Nicole Maldonado represented the Singh and Larosa families in their lawsuits.

-“This case shows just how important it is for school districts to be careful and thorough when vetting potential school bus drivers,” said Katherine Harvey-Lee, attorney for the Singh and Larosa families.
+“This case shows just how important it is for school districts to be careful and thorough when vetting potential school bus drivers,” said one of the attorneys for the Singh and Larosa families.
 “Orange Unified should have known that this driver had a condition that threatened the safety of school children.
 They were ultimately responsible for putting a very young, very dangerous and unfit driver behind the wheel.”

 “Our clients suffered long lasting physical and emotional injuries as a result of this crash,” said bus attorney Nicole Maldonado.
 “With this settlement, we hope these families can receive the closure they need to focus on healing and restoring their lives.”